dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 An SSD is **absolutely essential**.
 When installed on a spinning disk, DCS can take over 20 minutes to load into a mission and may crash during loading or during gameplay.

+> ⚠️ [SK Hynix SSDs have an issue where write performance drops in half after several months of use, requiring the drive to be erased to reset](https://forums.anandtech.com/threads/sk-hynix-platinum-p41-2tb-ssd-write-speed-dropped-by-half.2610542/).
+This is not a problem for a drive dedicated to DCS only, since write speed is only a factor during updates, and even then only if you have a very fast internet connection.
+However, we recommend against their use as OS or general purpose drives.

 ## CPU

 The best CPUs for DCS World are the AMD 7800X3D, AMD 5800X3D and AMD 5700X3D.
 But any fast gaming-oriented CPU is fine.